bendikbo/SSED/README.md

 The inferrence speed is, putting it lightly, somewhat abysmal (8 mins for 24h audio when inferring on a RTX3090).
 Most of the inferrence timing is used for creating spectrograms (educated guess), making huge spectrograms, slicing these for inferrence, is probably a better approach than creating num_hops spectrograms for every time sequence.
 Currently, model complexity is not the major bottleneck when inferring, it'll probably be a good idea to change this before making industrial sized practical applications of this piece of steaming hot garbage.
 Another possibility, is of course to make 1D models, which could be cool.

+**More data augmentation and feature engineering** Should make data augmentation GPU accelerated, but I'll have to rewrite a bucnh of functionality for this, so I'm not rushing to do it.
+Should probably check out facebooks augly package for some inspiration for new augmentation stuff, but probably a better idea to do some own implementation of their stuff as augly INSISTS on using np arrays and storing audio data as new files for some transforms and I don't fuck with that.
+Should probably also implement some progressive learning stuff which have shown promising resutls in the case of EfficientNetV2.

+**Doxygen comment formatting**
+Yeah, should probably reformat comments so they support doxygen.